dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `getAttributeValueImage.parameter.program`

 The program to be used for evaluating the users access to the image.
-A program is required when requesting a program-specific tracked entity attributes.
+A program is required when requesting a program-specific tracked entity attribute.
 When no program is specified, access to the image is evaluated based on the users access to the relevant tracked entity type.

 ## Common for all endpoints